ALL POSTS

 Explaining Coffee Cupping

-In this article we will be diving into the cupping sessions to explore what cupping even is and why professionals of the coffee industry use it specifically for decision making and quality evaluation.
+In this article, we will be diving into the coffee tasting process of cupping to explore what that is and why professionals of the coffee industry use it specifically for decision making and quality evaluation.

 Essentially, cupping or cup-tasting is a process of extracting coffee with an immersion method using nothing else but coarsely ground coffee, almost boiling water and a vessel to hold a brew.